ArgonDesign/alogic/doc/interop.md

 }
 ```

-The above FSM translates into a Verilog module with the following interface:
+This translates into a Verilog module with the following interface:

 ```verilog
 module foo(